rdilruba/Simple-Client-Server/README.md

 # Simple-Client-Server
 Simple client server project.
 It is a number guessing game.
-Implemented in Java using nio library.
+Implemented in Java using nio library and maven multi-module project.